SharePoint/sp-dev-docs/docs/declarative-customization/site-design-powershell.md

 | [-Identity]  | The ID of the site design from which to revoke rights. |
 | -Principals  | One or more principals to revoke rights on the specified site design. |

-Here's an example that shows how to revoke rights to a site design for Nestor.
+The following example shows how to revoke rights to a site design for Nestor.

 ```powershell
 PS C:\> Revoke-SPOSiteDesignRights 44252d09-62c4-4913-9eb0-a2a8b8d7f863 `